GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/index.md

 ## Actions

 **Display video ad**
 Display a video ad.
-The game is automatically muted while the video is playing.
+The game is automatically mute while the video is playing.

 **Display happy time**
 Display CrazyGames Happy Time.
 The celebration should remain a special moment.